major33-cyops/cybersecurity-investigations-portfolio/Projects/security-controls-analysis/README.md

 ## What I Learned
 This project showed that effective security is not only about detecting attacks, but preventing them before they happen.
 Even simple controls like input filtering, logging, and alerting can significantly reduce risk when applied correctly.

 It also reinforced how security controls support SOC operations by providing visibility, detection, and response capabilities.
+Security controls are most effective when combined—prevention, detection, and monitoring must work together to reduce risk and support investigation.

 ---